What Is Quid Pro Quo Harassment?

 - Hostile working environment – To be considered a hostile workplace by California employment laws, the presence of harassment must be pervasive (widespread) to the point that the victim(s) and others find abusive and feel threatened.
 Harassment can be defined as any type of behavior that a reasonable person would view as intimidating, hostile or offensive.

-To build a strong quid pro quo sexual harassment case, your employment attorney must determine if the sexual conduct is severe or pervasive enough to create a quid pro quo hostile work environment.
+How do you build a strong quid pro quo sexual harassment case?
+Your employment attorney must determine if the sexual conduct is severe or pervasive enough to create a quid pro quo hostile work environment.
 This is the case whether the conduct occurred once or several times.
 If you have more specific questions about your own circumstances, then please contact our Los Angeles sexual harassment lawyers for more information.

 How Do I Prove A Hostile Work Environment in California?